haplo-org/haplo-safe-view-templates/README.md

 ## TODO

-* URL generation and parameter escaping (should support building URLs from elements (eg paths and ids), and building parameters from dictionaries, static parameters etc)
+* URL generation and parameter escaping (should support building URLs from tags (eg paths and ids), and building parameters from dictionaries, static parameters etc)

 * 'local variables' to remember values as view is traversed